-\Merrill's Atlas of Radiographic Positions and Radiologic Procedures by Ballinger \

-\Appleton & Lange's Review for Radiography Examination (optional)
+\Merrill's Atlas of Radiographic Positions and Radiologic Procedures by Ballinger \Sectional Anatomy by Lorrie L. Kelley and Connie M. Petersen \Appleton & Lange's Review for Radiography Examination (optional)

 The book list is subject to change prior to the beginning of a quarter.
 You may wish to consult the instructor prior to purchasing any of the books ahead of schedule.